-There were three (3) fire drills held at Collin College Student Housing during the 2021 calendar year (i.e., January 1 through December 31).
+There were four (4) fire drills held at Collin College Student Housing during the 2022 calendar year (i.e., 01/26/2022; 03/24/2022; 09/08/2022; 10/18/2022).

-Policies Regarding Fire Safety Education and Training Programs disseminated to new student residents during the application and leasing process.
+Policies Regarding Fire Safety Education and Training Programs

 Collin College Student Housing has established a comprehensive resident life program, which includes policies regarding fire safety education and training programs.
 These policies are distributed to all Collin College Student Housing staff and student residents annually.
-Additionally, they are
+Additionally, they are disseminated to new student residents during the application and leasing process.